novoda/react-native-workshop/slides.md

 `ScrollView` is usually picked when we have a fixed layout that might not fit in the container, `FlatList` is used when we have an arbitrary amount of data and we want to render only the components that are visible on screen.
 We will go with `FlatList`.

-> `FlatList` accepts various parameters, in our case we're interested in `data`, which is a list of items to render (our todos), and `renderItem`, which is a callback to render our `Todo` item.
+`FlatList` accepts various properties, we will focus on 2 of them:

+1. `data`, which represents the data we want to render.
-> `renderItem` receives an object containing 2 keys: `item` and `index`, representing the current item in the list and its index, and must return a tree of elements.
+2. `renderItem`, which is expected to be a function.
+It receives an object containing 2 keys: `item` and `index`, representing the current item in the list and its index, and must return a tree of elements.

 We could reuse the same function we used with `todos.map()` earlier, as long as we change how we access the todos (the parameters are inside an object, you can destructure to access them directly).